Far from the Madding Crowd: Bathsheba's valentine to Boldwood

 Meanwhile, Bathsheba gains a new admirer.
-William Boldwood is a prosperous farmer of about 40, whose ardour Bathsheba unwittingly awakens when she playfully sends him a valentine sealed with red wax on which she has embossed the words "Marry me".
+William Boldwood is a prosperous farmer of about forty, whose ardour Bathsheba unwittingly awakens when she playfully sends him a valentine sealed with red wax on which she has embossed the words "Marry me".
 Boldwood, not realising the valentine was a jest, becomes obsessed with her and soon proposes marriage assuming she wanted the same.
-Although she does not love him, she toys with the idea of accepting his offer; he is the most eligible bachelor in the district.
+Despite not loving him, she toys with the idea of accepting his offer; he is the most eligible bachelor in the district, wealthy and handsome.
 However, she avoids giving him a definite answer.
 When Gabriel rebukes her for her thoughtlessness regarding Boldwood, she dismisses him from his job.

 When Bathsheba's sheep begin dying from bloat, she discovers to her chagrin that Gabriel is the only man who knows how to cure them.
-Her pride delays the inevitable, but finally she is forced to beg him for help.
+Her pride delays the inevitable, but eventually she is forced to beg him for help.
 Afterward, she offers him back his job, and their friendship is restored.

 Sergeant Troy

-At this point, the dashing Sergeant Francis "Frank" Troy returns to his native Weatherbury and by chance encounters Bathsheba one night.
+At this point, Sergeant Francis "Frank" Troy returns to his native Weatherbury and by chance encounters Bathsheba one night.
 Her initial dislike turns to infatuation after he excites her with a private display of swordsmanship.
 Gabriel observes Bathsheba's interest in the young soldier and tries to discourage it, telling her she would be better off marrying Boldwood.
 Boldwood becomes aggressive towards Troy, and Bathsheba goes to Bath to prevent Troy returning to Weatherbury, as she fears what might happen if Troy encountered Boldwood.
 On their return, Boldwood offers his rival a large bribe to give up Bathsheba.
 Troy pretends to consider the offer, then scornfully announces they are already married.
 Boldwood withdraws, humiliated, and vows revenge.

-Bathsheba soon discovers that her new husband is an improvident gambler with little interest in farming.
-Worse, she begins to suspect he does not love her.
-In fact, Troy's heart belongs to her former servant, Fanny Robin.
-Before meeting Bathsheba, Troy had promised to marry Fanny; on the wedding day, however, the luckless girl went to the wrong church.
-She explained her mistake, but Troy, humiliated at being left at the altar, angrily called off the wedding.
-When they parted, unbeknownst to Troy, Fanny was pregnant with his child.
+Bathsheba discovers that her new husband is an improvident gambler with little interest in farming.
+She also begins to suspect he does not love her.
+In fact, Troy's heart belongs to Bathsheba's former servant, Fanny Robin.
+Before meeting Bathsheba, Troy had promised to marry Fanny; on the wedding day, however, Fanny goes to the wrong church.
+She explains her mistake, but Troy, humiliated at being left at the altar, calls off the wedding.
+When they part, unbeknownst to Troy, Fanny is pregnant with his child.